Level of Study

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- can describe the development of the historical knowledge related to ocean tides and variations in sea level
+¿ knows the development of the fields of ocean tides and variations in sea level

-- can derive and apply the leading, harmonic components to calculate, analyse and predict ocean tides
+¿ can master the derivation of the leading, harmonic components to calculate, analyse and predict ocean tides

-- can explain and discuss the factors influencing local and global sea level on different time scales, and the underlying causes for these variations
+¿ can explain and discuss the various factors influencing local and global sea level on different time scales, and the underlying causes for these variations

-- can explain mathematical concepts and apply mathematical formalism on different geophysical problems
+¿ is able to explain and apply mathematical concepts and apply mathematical formalism on different geophysical problems